sherryazhang/arrival/README.md

 ### the deep dive 2
 Thinking through it, I realize that the mean is susceptible to outliers.
-What is actually worth looking into is the mode.
-It gives the most often time every user orders at.
+What is worth looking into is the mode.
+It gives the most often time every user orders at which is the most opportune time.

 ### the future